Delivery flat-rate $12 or free for orders over $95 Dismiss

 In a nutshell:

-• Fireweed leaves harvested and dried at low temperature = fireweed tea
+• Fireweed leaves harvested and dried at low temperature = Fireweed herbal tea (caffeine-free)

-• Fireweed leaves harvested, withered, rolled, oxidized and kiln-dried = fireweed black tea
+• Fireweed leaves harvested, withered, rolled, oxidized and dried at high temperature = Fireweed black tea (caffeine-free)

-• Sinensis leaves harvested and dried at low temperature = Camellia sinensis herbal tea
+• Camelia Sinensis leaves harvested and dried at low temperature = Camellia sinensis herbal tea (with caffeine)

-• Sinensis leaves harvested, withered, rolled, oxidized and kiln-dried = Camellia sinensis black tea
+• Camelia sinensis leaves harvested, withered, rolled, oxidized and dried at high temperature = Camellia sinensis black tea (with caffeine)

 The presence of caffeine